Meet Our TT Pathways Instructors

-Jim Falletta - Earned his MFA in Screenwriting from Chapman University.
-He created Troy's IB SL and HL Film curriculum.
+Media Jim Falletta - Earned his MFA in Screenwriting from Chapman University.
+He created Troy's IB SL and HL Film curriculum and YouTube Troy Productions.
 His film work has been screened by the Los Angeles Short Film Festival and Director's Cut TV.
 Jim has had feature scripts optioned multiple times and his screenplays have been recognized by the Fade-In Awards, Talentville's Hall of Fame and the Amazon Studios Notable Projects list, among others.

 Jesse Knowles - Bachelor’s in Music Education, Master's in Music Performance, Teaching Credentials and Doctorate in Education from CSUF and CTE (Career Technical Education) Teaching Credential OCDE.
-At Troy he has taught math, music, computer applications and film, but is currently teaching two courses that he created: Media Concepts Honors, Broadcast Journalism which produces Omnia daily broadcast, and Sports Broadcasting Honors.
-He also serves as the Technology Committee Leader on Troy's campus.
+At Troy he has taught math, music, computer applications and film, but is currently teaching courses that he created: Media Concepts Honors, Broadcast Journalism which produces Omnia daily broadcast, and Sports Broadcasting Honors.
+He also serves as a technology leader on Troy's campus.

-Don Allen - He has served as a Reader, Table Leader and Question Leader for College Board's AP Computer Science exams as well as on the AP Computer Science Development Committee responsible for the development of the AP Computer Science Principles Curriculum Framework.
+Computer Science Don Allen - He has served as a Reader, Table Leader and Question Leader for College Board's AP Computer Science exams as well as on the AP Computer Science Development Committee responsible for the development of the AP Computer Science Principles Curriculum Framework.
 He is on the CSTA board.
 He has worked with the administration of the Annual Wittry Programming contest since its inception in 2005.
 Prior to Troy he spent almost 9 years with Rockwell on both the B-1B bomber and the AC-130U.

-Joseph Coglianese - He teaches computer science courses and has served as a Reader, Table Leader and Question Leader for College Board's AP Computer Science exams.
+Joseph Coglianese - He teaches computer science courses and has served as a Reader, Table Leader, Question Leader, and Development Committee Member for College Board's AP Computer Science exams.
 He is also on the CSTA board.

-Kent Goodman - B.S.
+Engineering Kent Goodman - B.S.
 Mechanical Engineering SDSU, M.S.
 Mechanical Engineering CSUF, Mathematics Teaching Credential National University and CTE (Career Technical Education) Teaching Credential OCDE.
-He has developed IB Design Technology, Introduction to Design Technology and Robotics courses.
+He has developed IB Design Technology, Introduction to Design Technology and Mechatronics courses.
 He advises Troy's FIRST Robotics team.
-Prior to Troy he spent 5 years with Northrup Grumman's B2 Division and 7 years at TRW's Space and Technology Division in Mechanical Engineering.
+Prior to Troy he spent 5 years with Northrop Grumman's B2 Division and 7 years at TRW's Space and Technology Division in Mechanical Engineering.